realworldocaml/book/en/compiler-output-formats.md

 correct but misuses values is rejected with an explanation of the problem.

-Although type checking is done in a single pass in OCaml, it actually consists of three logically different phases:
+Although type checking is done in a single pass in OCaml, it actually consists of three distinct steps:

-* a type inference engine that automatically calculates types for a module without requiring any manual type annotations.
+* an *automatic type inference* engine that calculates types for a module without requiring any manual type annotations.
-* a module system that assembles software components together via explicit knowledge of their type signatures.
+* a *module system* that combines software components with explicit knowledge of their type signatures.
-* explicit subtyping checks for objects and polymorphic variants.
+* performing *explicit subtyping* checks for objects and polymorphic variants.

-Automatic type inference is useful for writing succinct code for a particular task and having the compiler ensure that your use of variables is locally consistent.
-However, type inference doesn't scale to very large code bases that depend on separate compilation of files.
-A small change in one module may ripple through may thousands of other files and require all of them to be recompiled.
+Automatic type inference lets you write succinct code for a particular task and have the compiler ensure that your use of variables is locally consistent.

-The module system solves this by providing the ability to explicitly specify type signatures for a module, and also to re-use these signatures via functors and first-class modules.
+Type inference doesn't scale to very large code bases that depend on separate compilation of files.
+A small change in one module may ripple through thousands of other files and libraries and require all of them to be recompiled.
+The module system solves this by providing the facility to combine and manipulate explicit type signatures for modules within a large project, and also to reuse them via functors and first-class modules.

-Subtyping in OCaml objects is always explicit via the `:>` operator, and so doesn't complicate the core type inference engine at all.
+Subtyping in OCaml objects is always an explicit operation (via the `:>` operator).
+This means that it doesn't complicate the core type inference engine and can be tested as a separate concern.

 ### Displaying inferred types from the compiler